Kinder Scout Circuit from Edale walk

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - In 30m turn right at a signposted three-way junction along a permissive footpath to Grindslow Knoll, broadly along the left hand edge of a pasture and in 80m walk through a wall gap and curve right through the next pasture towards its upper right hand corner.
 Walk through a wooden gate left of a wooden field gate into Open Access Land and follow a track uphill.
-You rise up to the top of the Grindslow Knoll, with the Grindsbrook Clough below on your right, en route walking through a wooden gate.
+You rise up to the top of the Grindslow Knoll, with the Grindsbrook Clough below on your right, en route walking through a wooden gate (at time of writing this is called a ‘temporary’ fence on a sign).
 Near the top of the rise fork up left to a cairn at the summit of the Knoll (601m above sea, Grid Reference: SK 109 868), a superb vantage point, ignoring a path skirting around the right hand flank of it.
 Continue in the previous direction off the top, soon with the steep drop of the Grindsbrook Clough on your right.
 30m before a large cairn at the narrow top of one arm of the clough, GR SK 105 872, turn left along a paved path.

 - You follow the path around to the right in 220m and then continue broadly in the same direction along the edge for 800m, including some paved sections and/or boggy ground while passing quite a few rock formations and crossing a few streams along the way.
 Descend to and ford the Crowden Brook and re-ascend on the other side to the left to the top of Crowden Tower, a fortified pile of gritstone.
 Continue along some more paved sections and then for a while meandering, often ill defined, through part-boggy ground, to then continue through an area of scattered wind-and-rain-sculpted gritstone boulders (The Woolpacks), without much of a defined path for stretches, but some way away from the edge.
 You pass to the left of a prominent and large gritstone formation (Pym Chair, GR SK 088 869, 700m from Crowden Tower) and then descend gently to continue through the Edale Head area, where several small streams down from the plateau join to form the River Noe, always staying close to the left hand edge.
 Pass Noe Stool (500m from Pym Chair), an anvil shaped rock, and continue towards Edale Rocks.

 - Follow the path around to the right to the downfall’s head and ford the Kinder River.
 On the other side turn left with a clear path in a north westerly direction.
-You walk through a fence gap (a missing gate) and then through a wooden gate and in another 380m pass a large cairn (GR SK 070 893), in another 50m you turn right to continue in a northerly direction.
+You walk through a fence gap (a missing gate) and then through a wooden gate (at time of writing this is called a ‘temporary’ fence on a sign) and in another 380m pass a large cairn (GR SK 070 893).
+In another 50m you turn right to continue in a northerly direction.
 In 820m by another large cairn in the far northwest corner of the Kinder Scout plateau (GR SK 066 899), turn right towards a fence line 50m away (leaving the Pennine Way).
-You go over a stile in the fence and continue with the edge on your left and the Ashop Clough below.
+You go over a stile in the fence (at time of writing this is called a ‘temporary’ fence on a sign) and continue with the edge on your left and the Ashop Clough below.